Algebraic Program Analysis (APA)

 Main components

-Core/defines generic problem, result, and option abstractions.Engines/contains solver implementations such as state elimination, ADT-simple, and ADT-delayed solvers.Clients/LLVM/Intra/provides ready-made intraprocedural analyses:available expressions
+Core/defines generic problem, result, and option abstractions.Solver/contains solver implementations such as state elimination, ADT-simple, and ADT-delayed solvers.Analyses/LLVM/Intra/provides ready-made intraprocedural analyses:available expressions

 constant propagation